 Use an ATM

-Using a Chase automated teller machine, or one in Chase’s network, you can deposit cash or checks into your account up to the permitted deposit limits.
-You'll need your account banking card and PIN.
+Using a Chase automated teller machine or one in Chase's network, you can deposit cash or checks into your account up to the permitted deposit limits.
+You'll need your account banking card and PIN to use Chase ATMs.
 This video provides step-by-step instructions for making a deposit using an ATM.

 Visit a Chase Branch

-If you have a Chase bank near you, you can drop in and make a deposit.
-You’ll need a deposit slip and your account number.
-If you have your Chase card with you, a bank teller can get the information you need to help you fill out a deposit slip.
+You can drop into a Chase bank near you and make a deposit.
+You'll need a deposit slip and your account number.
+If you have your Chase card, a bank teller can get the information you need to help you fill out a deposit slip.

-You’ll list the amount of each check you are depositing on the slip, along with the total amount of the cash you’re depositing.
-If you’re only depositing a check and want some cash back from the transaction, you’ll write the amount of cash you want next to “less cash” on the slip.
+You'll list the amount of each check you are depositing on the slip and the total amount of the cash you're depositing.
+You can make withdrawals while depositing checks: Simply write the amount of money you want next to "less cash" on the slip.
 Your online statement will reflect your ATM activity by the next business day.

 Mail a Deposit

-If there’s no Chase bank near you and for some reason you can’t access your account online, you can mail in your deposit.
-Follow the directions on your monthly checking account statement, visit the Chase website or call the number on the back of your Chase card to speak with a customer service representative to get instructions.
+You can mail in your deposit by following the directions available on your monthly checking account statement or the Chase website – or by calling the number on the back of your Chase card to speak with a customer service representative.

-Make sure to place a piece of paper around your money so that it does not show through the envelope (to help prevent theft).
-You’ll need a deposit slip, which you might have received when you opened your account.
+Prevent theft by placing a piece of paper around your money to prevent it from showing through the envelope.
+You'll need a deposit slip, which you should have received when you opened your account.

-You can use a counter deposit slip if you have taken any of those from your bank (for use on occasions like this), but you’ll need to put your account number on it.
-Your account number is the second set of numbers at the bottom of your check, to the right to the other set of numbers (your bank routing number).
+You can use a counter deposit slip if you have one, but you'll need to write your account number on it.
+Your account number is the second set of numbers at the bottom of your check, to the right of your bank routing number.

 - 1. To take the old fashioned approach, visit a local Chase Bank branch.
 Though online banking has its perks, personal bankers still have something to offer.
 Tellers are available Monday-Saturday at most branches.